ravi064/APIGatewayPOC/docs/api/API_GENERATION_GUIDE.md

 ```

 **Pros:**
-- ?
-Native Linux/Mac bash
+- [x] Native Linux/Mac bash
-- ?
-Can use widdershins if installed for better output
+- [x] Can use widdershins if installed for better output
-- ?
-Can use jq for basic markdown generation
+- [x] Can use jq for basic markdown generation

 ---